roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Please sir!"
 Vanessa begged.
 "Spare this whore's ass.
 Give the slut another try.
 I'll be a good slut for youuuhhh."

  She didn't even manage to finish her pleads before the biker's hand landed on her fiery red ass making her scream.
 And the mob erupted with cheers.
 They loved watching the naughty schoolgirl get punished while struggling in vain.
 Vanessa's ass went into a bottom-wiggling dance.
-Report_Story #6